ahb108/rcarbon/README.md

 Jørgensen, E. K., & Riede, F. 2019.
 [Convergent catastrophes and the termination of the Arctic Norwegian Stone Age: A multi-proxy assessment of the demographic and adaptive responses of mid-Holocene collectors to biophysical forcing.](https://doi.org/10.1177/0959683619862036) The Holocene, 0959683619862036.

+Jorgeson, I.A., Breslawski, R.P., Fisher, A.E., 2020.
+[Radiocarbon simulation fails to support the temporal synchroneity requirement of the Younger Dryas impact hypothesis](https://doi.org/10.1017/qua.2019.83).
+Quaternary Research 1–17.

 Liu, L., Chen, X., Wright, H., Xu, H., Li, Y., Chen, G., et al. 2019.
 [Rise and fall of complex societies in the Yiluo region, North China: The spatial and temporal changes.](https://doi.org/10.1016/j.quaint.2019.05.025) Quaternary International.

 López, J. M., Neme, G., & Gil, A. F. 2019.
 [Resource intensification and zooarchaeological record in the southern margins of pre-Hispanic Andean agriculture.](https://doi.org/10.1007/s12520-019-00857-w) Archaeological and Anthropological Sciences, 11(10), 5287–5300.